hizurk1/vocaday_app/README.md

 ./gradlew signingReport
 ```

-Then use the `SHA-1/SHA-256` with tag **'Variant: debug'** to update fingerprints on your Firebase project.
+Then use the `SHA-1/SHA-256` with tag **'Config: debug'** to update fingerprints on your Firebase project.

 ## 💻 Code Generation